The Parish of Wheldrake

 B. Home Fellowship Group

-The home group meets on Mondays at 7.30pm till 9pm at 41, The Cranbrooks with Steve and Val Hirons.
+The Home Fellowship group meets Mondays from 7.30pm till 9pm at 41, The Cranbrooks with Steve and Val Hirons.
 The Bible topic at the moment is the Names, Titles and Attributes of God in both the Old and New testaments, a subject which will last us for quite some time!
 We choose hymns to begin and end our discussion time and close with the Grace.

 Newcomers are very welcome.